dantemogrim/imir/README.md

 # Learn more about Mercury in retrograde.
 $ imir -a

-# See if Mercury is/was/will be in retrograde a specific date.
+# Is/was/will Mercury be in retrograde during a given date?
 $ imir -d 2025-01-29
 ```